 Romie turns 5 in August.
 She started packing in 2021 and was prone to startle a bit at new things and sometimes didn’t like to stand still when loading.
 She’s easy to approach and has a sweet, cooperative disposition on the trail.
-By the end of the season she handled 25 lbs per side.
-Her longest day was 21 miles.
 She enjoys carrots as a reward!

-Stella is 5 years old for 2023.
+Stella is 5 years old.
 She’s remarkably energetic, strong, and agile.
 She’s also smart: she figured out the ropes in minutes, practically playing jump rope.

 She’s quite tolerant when children approach her, though she’s a bit skittish about putting on her halter.

 Lola, daughter of Ilia, turns 6 this spring.
 She has been a particular pleasure to take on trips and to train.
 She is strong, easy to handle, with efficient movement, beautiful conformation, and superb endurance.
-She is fairly easy for strangers to approach and will tolerate a pat and a hug after a while (unlike most of the llamas here).
+She is curious, and reaches out with her nose to smell new people.
+She’ll even tolerate a pat and a hug after a while (unlike most of the llamas here).